jainishpatel25/jerseyverse-backend-java/README.md

 > **Note:** The `update` strategy is suitable for local development.
 For production environments, consider using a database migration tool such as Flyway or Liquibase.

+> **Note:** Before running the application, update the placeholder values in `application.yaml` with your local PostgreSQL credentials and a secure JWT secret.

 ### Multipart File Upload

 The backend supports multipart image uploads for product management.